INSTALLATION MANUAL

 Wiring Instructions

+Check the luminaire immediately upon receipt for any physical damage.
 The manufacturer is not responsible for late reporting of any physical damage and replacement may be charged.
-Innerscene optionally provide a quick test power cord (KIT-QTPC-NA) to quickly test that all fixtures power on.
-Depending on local codes, this can normally be used at ground level without an electrician.
+Innerscene optionally supplies a quick-test power cord (KIT-QTPC-NA) to verify all fixtures power on — depending on local codes this can normally be used at ground level without an electrician.

-Install product in accordance with local and national electrical codes, using a qualified electrician.
-Failure to comply with the installation instructions may result in serious injury or death.
+Install in accordance with local and national electrical codes, using a qualified electrician.
+Failure to follow these instructions may result in serious injury or death.
+Read all safety instructions included with the luminaire prior to installation.

-The manufacturer is not responsible for the structural integrity of the building to support the luminaire.
-Additional backing may be required.
+The manufacturer is not responsible for the structural integrity of the building.
+Additional backing may be required to support the luminaire.

 Control System Overview